-- b.
-Two FR's may be used.
-One being designated to the Organisers as the primary recorder and the other one as a back-up. - c.
-FR's recording intervals shall be set to 10 sec or less.
+- 5.4 CONTROL PROCEDURES Flights shall be controlled by GNSS Flight Recorders (FR). - a.
+All FRs approved by the IGC up to two months prior to the Opening Day shall be accepted.
+A valid calibration certificate must be provided for each FR. - b.
+Two FRs may be used.
+One being designated to the Organisers as the primary recorder and the other one as a back-up. - FR recording intervals shall be set to 10 sec or less.
 Non-compliance may be penalized. - d.
-FR's shall be switched on for at least two minutes before first take off to establish an altitude baseline.
-On motor gliders having an MoP capable of being started in flight (including sustainer MoP) the engine must be started and run for a maximum of two minutes either before the launch, or within 5 minutes after release if the motor glider is launched by aerotow.
-This is required to provide a positive record on the Flight Log.
-The FR's must remain switched on following an engine run on the ground.
+FRs shall be switched on for at least two minutes before first take off to establish an altitude baseline.
+All motor gliders being launched by aerotow must carry out the following procedure during the official practice period or on the first competition day: After release the engine must be started within 5 minutes and run for a maximum of two minutes to provide a positive MoP record on the Flight Log.
+This procedure may be used on any day to test the engine but needs to be carried out only once, provided that: - 1) Flight Logs from FRs submitted show a positive record of the engine run. - Flight Logs on each subsequent competition day also show evidence that detection of MoP is enabled.

+The FRs must remain switched on following an engine run on the ground.